 - Present Arms: flag held in front of your body

 - Order Arms: flag is held at the side of your body

 - At Ease: flag pole be lowered as long as the flag remains straight up and does not touch the ground

 (LRC will demonstrate the correct positioning for each of these flag presentations)

 - There is to be no drinking of fluids or smoking in the Flag Line.
 If you need to do either, quietly and discreetly remove yourself from the flag line.
-Hand off or neatly roll up your flag when leaving a flag line.
+Neatly roll up your flag when leaving a flag line.

 - Some Flag Line missions can be lengthy and no one is expected to stand reverently for long periods of time.
 We encourage breaks when you think it appropriate for your personal comfort.

 Escorts are usually provided by PGR members on motorcycles in good weather.
 Members in cars and trucks (referred to as cages) are also welcome to participate in an escort.
 Flags are not required for either motorcycles or cages.
 Protocols for escorts during any of our missions will be covered by the Lead Ride Captain during the Mission briefing for that day.